dmolitor/dmolitor.github.io/content/home/posts.md

 design:
   # Choose a view for the listings:
-  view: card
+  view: compact
-  columns: '1'
+  columns: '2'

-active: false
+active: true
 ---